National Sports Report: Brief history

-On April 12, 2000, the show was renamed to the National Sports Report and the shows, which continued to trail SportsCenter in the ratings, began to be followed by the Regional Sports Report at 11 p.m. (see below).
-The Sunday night program was briefly renamed The Keith Olbermann Evening News.
-The hour-long show debuted on August 6, 2000 (with Olbermann making his final appearance on the NSR July 5th), anchored by Olbermann solo with Alex Flanagan as a reporter.
+On April 12, 2000, the show was renamed to the National Sports Report (also informally referred to as simply "The National" by the anchors, often during teases for the NSR during the regional reports), with the graphics moving from the previous blue and gold to a new orange-heavy motif; the shows, which continued to trail SportsCenter in the ratings, began to be followed by the Regional Sports Report at 11 p.m. (see below).
+Other format changes included the addition of more analysts, answering viewer emails on the air, and ending each broadcast with the Final Cut, an extended montage of sports highlights set to music.
+The NSR also began to air on the newly-renamed Fox Sports Net Florida, which had joined FSN after two years of legal conflicts that prevented it from becoming a full FSN affiliate (it instead aired sportscasts from CNN/SI).
+Meanwhile, the Sunday night program was briefly renamed The Keith Olbermann Evening News.
+The hour-long show debuted on August 6, 2000 (with Olbermann making his final appearance on the NSR July 5), anchored by Olbermann solo with Alex Flanagan as a reporter.
 By April 2001, the NSR had been cut to a mere half-hour show, running at 10:30 p.m. after the Regional Sports Report.

 During the program's tenure as NSR, anchor Kevin Frazier (now at Entertainment Tonight) briefly gained attention for refusing to say the name of tennis phenom Anna Kournikova on-air because she had never won a singles tournament.
 Instead, he used nicknames like "Miss Thang" or "From Russia With Love" (as in the James Bond movie).
 Frazier wanted to make a point that she was overrated and received too much publicity for her lack of talent.

 On April 1, 2001, Olbermann reported that Michael Jordan had decided to come out of retirement and return to NBA basketball with the Washington Wizards.
 Although the story was presented as an April Fool's joke, Jordan would sign with the Wizards the following September.

 The set and anchors of the NSR also appeared on another Fox production, the short-lived sitcom Inside Schwartz, analyzing the decisions of the lead character.